-Accountability mechanisms were extremely weak, in part because the judiciary was a mystery to many Kenyans.
-"The population does not understand how courts work, [or] why they work the way they do," said executive director George Kegoro of the Kenya section of the International Commission of Jurists.
+Accountability was weak, in part because the judiciary was a mystery to many Kenyans.
+"The population does not understand how courts work, [or] why they work the way they do," said Executive Director George Kegoro of the Kenyan Section of the International Commission of Jurists.
 Citizens did not have the knowledge to demand quality services, and the judiciary lacked systems to track the status of cases and hold judicial officers accountable for delays.

-A lack of resources compounded organizational problems: in 2011, Kenya had only 53 judges and 330 magistrates4 for a population of 41.4 million.5 (Magistrates handled all but the most serious criminal cases and civil cases up to a legally limited monetary amount.)
-According to the United Nations Office on Drugs and Crime, similarly sized Argentina and Colombia had 2,019 and 4,805 judicial officers, respectively.6 The locations of the courts also meant that many
+A lack of resources compounded organizational problems; in 2011, Kenya had only 53 judges and 330 magistrates for a population of 41.4 million.
+(Magistrates handled all but the most serious criminal cases and civil cases up to a legally limited monetary amount.)
+According to the United Nations Office on Drugs and Crime, similarly sized Argentina and Colombia had 2,019 and 4,805 judicial officers, respectively.
+The locations of the courts also meant many Kenyans had to travel long distances to access the judicial system, creating an inherent cost that posed a barrier for poor citizens, Kegoro said.